coresignal logo white

 Data Types & Sources

-Coresignal offers eight types of datasets from over 20 different sources.
+Coresignal offers various B2B datasets and data from multiple sources.
 The subject matter is business data – companies, employees, and the like – focusing on HR, lead generation, and similar industries.
 You shouldn’t expect to find much information related to products or people outside of professional contexts.

 The source that Coresignal calls the largest professional network takes the center stage.
 It’s also likely to be the biggest draw for many, so we’ll cover it as a separate category.